lociero/League-of-Legends-Accounts-Creator/README.md

 ### Settings

 1. Server.
-Supported: EUW, EUNE, NA, BR, TR, RU, OCE, LAN, LAS, JP.
+Supported: EUW, EUNE, NA, BR, TR, RU, OCE, LAN, LAS, JP, PH, SG, TH, TW, VN.
 2. Email.
 (Custom emails, custom domains, random domains)
 3. Username.
 (Custom list, Random)
 4. Password.
 (Length, One for all)
 5. Date of Birth.
 (Random, One for all)
 6. Proxy.
-(Own proxy list / free proxies from proxyscrape.com)
+(Own proxy list / free proxies from proxyscrape.com / Rotating proxies support)

 ### If you want to build it by yourself